kariljordan/2018-03-22-NSBE/index.md

     <a href="http://python.org">Python</a> is a popular language for
     research computing, and great for general-purpose programming as well.
-Installing all of its research packages individually can be a bit difficult, so we recommend
+Installing all of its research packages individually can be a bit difficult, so we strongly recommend
     <a href="https://www.anaconda.com/distribution/">Anaconda</a>,
     an all-in-one installer.
+Note: the convention center will not have free high quality wifi available, so downloading any necessary packages on site in Pittsburgh may not work.
   </p>

     <p>